How To Quit Smoking: Tips For Overcoming Addiction

 Try not to set a date that is too far in the future.
 In general, the sooner you can start, the better.
 If you delay for too long, you may lose the drive and motivation to quit.

-Almost all people who smoke have triggers that compel them to light up a cigarette.
-There can be everyday triggers, like drinking coffee, having a large meal, going on work breaks, and driving, that can make people want to smoke.
+People who smoke often respond to events or situations that compel them to light up a cigarette.
+There can be everyday causes, like drinking coffee, having a large meal, going on work breaks, and driving, that can make people want to smoke.
+You may make yourself aware of emotional and social causes when you quit smoking.
+Emotional causes can include boredom, stress, anger, sadness, and even happiness, satisfaction, and pleasure.

-Eliminate reminders
+Eliminate tobacco reminders

+Go through your house and vehicle and throw away any extra packs of cigarettes, lighters, matches, and ashtrays that you might have.
 Some people like to throw away old clothes that smell like tobacco smoke and have fresh, brand-new clothes prepared instead.
-If this is not feasible, you can do your best to clean them, either by yourself or via dry cleaning.
+If this option is not feasible, you can do your best to clean them or try dry cleaning.
 You can also consider cleaning all the furniture in your house if you smoke indoors.

+Try practicing deep breathing techniques and incorporating various forms of physical activity into your daily routine to reduce tension, stress, and anxiety, as well as drinking water and juice to stay hydrated and ease the effects of nicotine withdrawal.
 You can also find ways to keep your hands busy and manage the oral fixation that often comes with smoking.
-Some options you can try for either of these can be to write, do crossword puzzles, chew on gum or carrot sticks, or place a toothpick or straw in your mouth to stimulate the same hand-to-mouth sensation as smoking.
+Some options you can try for either of these can be to write, do crossword puzzles, eat sunflower seeds, chew on gum or carrot sticks, or place a toothpick or straw in your mouth to stimulate the same hand-to-mouth sensation as smoking.

 Consider nicotine substitutes